Kiruse/vsc-autolessc/README.md

 ## Release Notes

+### 0.0.2

+- Fixed a bug that prevented proper use in a workspace with opened folders.

 ### 0.0.1

-Initial release, provides most basic functionality.
+- Initial release, provides most basic functionality.